Vocational Progam

 • Diploma of Business

-In other instances, students are supported to study alternate certificates as part of the TAFE at School Program or through other online providers.
+In other instances, students in Years 10 to 12 are supported to study alternate certificates as part of the TAFE at School Program or through other online providers.

 School Based Apprenticeships and Traineeships are trained in the workplace by a Registered Training Organisation, while continuing to study towards their Queensland Certificate of Education.